tonghuikang/markdown-cv/index.md

 </div>
 ### Interested in

-building information-sharing communities and competitive programming
+empowering information-sharing communities, and competitive programming

 ## Education